 Are you looking to transform a relationship, or even to simply understand and appreciate yourself or someone else better?
-This review of The 5 Love Languages by Gary Chapman explores the “languages” we use to show and accept love.
-I also link to the free quiz so you can find out your own language just in time for Valentine’s Day!
+This summary and review of The 5 Love Languages by Gary Chapman explores the “languages” we use to show and accept love.
+I also link to the free 5 Love Languages quiz so you can find out your own language just in time for Valentine’s Day!

 I’m no stranger to personality quizzes.
 I swear by the MBTI (I’m and INFJ — “The Counselor”) and an Enneagram 6 (“The Loyalist” … but really it can also be summed up as “I worry a lot.”)
 I have found learning about my personality types to be so influential to me in understanding my strengths and weaknesses, which informs every other area of my life.

 As for my love language, before I even took the free 5 Love Languages quiz I knew I would be a quality time gal.
 I always feel best when I am doing something — anything — with my husband, and when he’s not around, I feel lost and lack motivation.
 While some relationships thrive on space and time apart, I would feel unloved if he were consistently doing activities without me.

 Even a few weeks after we first met, I had planned a girls’ weekend in New York City, and I remember thinking, “How will I make it through the weekend without him around?”
 On the other hand, I am financially independent and regularly set aside money to buy myself things I want, and I tend to feel bad when someone spends money on me, so receiving gifts is not the most important love language to me.